SethMMorton/natsort/docs/howitworks.rst

     ['Folder/file.tar.gz', 'Folder (1)/file.tar.gz', 'Folder (1)/file (1).tar.gz', 'Folder (10)/file.tar.gz']

-This works because in addition to breaking the input by path separators, the final filename component is separated from its extensions as well [#f1]_. *Then*, each of these separated components is sent to the :mod:`natsort` algorithm, so the result is a tuple of tuples.
+This works because in addition to breaking the input by path separators, the final filename component is separated from its extensions as well.
+*Then*, each of these separated components is sent to the :mod:`natsort` algorithm, so the result is a tuple of tuples.
 Once that is done, we can see how comparisons can be done in the expected manner.